Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Venturing beyond symmetric phase

 \begin{claim} There exists in the ferromagnetic phase ($\kappa >0$) a region of phase space where there is a first-order phase transition to a solution with replica symmetry $q^\prime \neq 0$ in the vanishing source limit. \end{claim}

-Before concluding this section, let us say a few words about the naive limiting case $n\to \infty$ that we considered above.
-Let us mention that while this study is mathematically motivated, notably by the simplification of the equations that it implies, its physical justification is delicate, and possibly relegated to a later work.
-It should also be noted that other limits, involving non-trivial scaling could be extended and would lead to different $n\to \infty$ limits.
-Recall that it assumes that couplings (and then fixed point solutions) do not scale as a power on $n$.
-This case is not necessarily the most instructive, because the initial values of the couplings seem on the contrary to be of order $n$, and the resulting equations decouple the coupling $q^\prime$ from the rest of the flow; however, it may have played a role further upstream.
-We can therefore see this step as an effective regime, including quartic couplings between replicas.
-We can then essentially make two observations:
+Before concluding this section, let us briefly discuss the naive $n \to \infty$ limit considered above.
+While this study is mathematically motivated—notably by the resulting simplification of the equations—its physical justification is delicate and perhaps warrants further investigation.
+It should also be noted that other scaling limits could be explored, potentially leading to distinct $n \to \infty$ behaviors.
+Our current analysis assumes that the couplings (and consequently the fixed-point solutions) do not scale as a power of $n$.
+This case may not be the most instructive, as the initial values of the couplings appear to be of order $n$, leading to equations where $q^\prime$ decouples from the remainder of the flow; nevertheless, it may have played a significant role upstream.
+We can therefore interpret this step as an effective regime that incorporates quartic couplings between replicas.
+From this, we can essentially make two observations:

 \begin{enumerate}

 \item There are no global fixed points (because the coupling $w_{6,1}$ does not renormalizes).
 Because $\bar{w}_{6,1}\to 0$ asymptotically, it may however exist asymptotic fixed point, and indeed we get: